 Yours in cooperation,

 Coteau Community Market Board of Directors

-Annie Mullin, Jen Moos, Mike Mullin, Ron Hagen
+Annie Mullin, Carmen Redlin, Jen Moos, Mike Mullin, Ron Hagen